jbuckman/jbuckman.github.io/_posts/2020-10-31-updating-the-accepted-wisdom-in-offline-rl.md

 In our work, we show that these three approaches can be derived from a common framework, which we call *pessimsim*.
 A pessimistic Offline RL algorithm finds the optimal policy of a Q-function which has been penalized by a scaled "pessimsim penalty".
 It is easy to see how this relates to the uncertainty-based algorithms above; those algorithms are simply a special case, which occurs when the pessimism penalty is derived from epistemic uncertainty.
-Furthermore, we prove in our paper that policy-constraint methods are also a special case of a pessimism penalty, corresponding to the case where the pessimism penalty is $V_{max}$, the maximum possible value in the environment.
+Furthermore, we prove in our paper that policy constraint methods are also a special case of a pessimism penalty, corresponding to the case where the pessimism penalty is $V_{max}$, the maximum possible value in the environment.
 Finally, our derivation requires that any pessimism penalty must have a special property: when the scaling factor is 1, the resulting penalized Q-function is also a lower-bound to the true Q-values of the environment, unifying the final category.
 Thus, all three approaches can be viewed as simply special cases of our more general framework.